irvingzhang/kirin/README.md

 Everyone can easily implement their multithreading and asynchronous actions using the working manager in this folder.
 A simple example is provided herein.

 * **memory**
 A memory pool is implemented in the folder 'memory'.
-The framework uses reference technology to avoid frequently new/delete or malloc/free memories.
+The framework employs reference technique to avoid frequently new/delete or malloc/free memories, thereby improving the system performance.